ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 There was also a change to uncap velocity constraints that used to exist on the bonus allowing for some very hard *acute*-angled jumps in high BPM beatmaps to receive a greater buff.

-As part of this change, the wiggle bonus which used to be part of the acute angle bonus is now applied regardless of BPM - beatmaps with difficult wiggle-like patterns below 300BPM may receive a (slight) new buff:
+As part of this change, the wiggle bonus which used to be part of the acute angle bonus is now applied regardless of BPM — beatmaps with difficult wiggle-like patterns below 300 BPM may receive a (slight) new buff:

 ![](/wiki/shared/news/2025-01-27-performance-points-star-rating-updates/wiggle-graph.png)